-With our health insurance, if you do have concerns about your heart you’re usually covered for any necessary diagnostic tests, including scans and electrocardiograms.
+With our health insurance, if your GP refers you to a specialist, you’d usually be covered for any necessary diagnostic tests, including scans and ECGs.

-Good lifestyle choices can help to lower your blood pressure, or keep it down.
+Good lifestyle choices can help lower your blood pressure or keep it down.
+These can include:

-● Weight: being in the right weight range means your heart doesn’t have to work so hard
+- Lose weight – being in the right weight range means your heart doesn’t have to work so hard.

-● Alcohol: alcohol has a direct effect on raising your blood pressure.
-Men and women should stay under 14 units a week
+- Drink less alcohol – alcohol has a direct effect on raising your blood pressure.

 How do you treat high blood pressure?

-Anyone diagnosed with high blood pressure may first be asked to make some of the lifestyle changes we’ve listed.
+If you’re diagnosed with high blood pressure, you may be asked to make lifestyle changes to see if they make a difference.

-If you do need treatment, you can call us to arrange specialist care and understand what’s covered by your insurance policy.
+If you do need treatment and your GP makes a referral, you can call us to arrange specialist care and see what’s covered by your insurance policy.